Guy-Ronen/SE03-conpcepts_of_prog_langs/5_OOP/encapsulation/README.md

 ### 8. Setting the year was successful
 ![8](8_setting_the_year_was_successful.png)

-In a real world use case, we would probably want to add some validation logic to the setter methods to ensure that the values being set are valid.
+<strong>NOTE:</strong>
-For example, we might want to ensure that the year is not set to a value that is in the future, or that the make and model are not set to empty strings.
+- In a real world use case, we would probably want to add some validation logic to the setter methods to ensure that the values being set are valid.

 ## Conclusion

-In conclusion, encapsulation is a fundamental concept in object-oriented programming that refers to the practice of bundling data and methods that operate on that data into a single unit, called a class.
+In conclusion, encapsulation is a fundamental concept in object-oriented programming that refers to the practice of bundling data and methods that operate on that data into a class.

 The purpose of encapsulation is to create a protective barrier around the data, such that it can only be accessed and manipulated through the methods provided by the class.